Priw8/priw8.github.io/content/patches/prac.md

 ## Known bugs
 - The section number is sometimes not properly reset, allowing selecting invalid sections.
 Invalid sections don't crash the game, they simply do nothing.
 This will be fixed in a future version.
 - The "extra beasts appeared" bug can occur in practice.
 I blame ZUN for this, maybe this will be fixed in the future, maybe not.
+- [c=red]Practicing extra stage with it not being unlocked will result in game freezing upon returning to practice menu.
+This will be fixed in near future.[/c]
 * In case of encountering a bug that's not on the list, report it to Priw8#9873

 Download here: [th17prac1.0.zip](/files/th17prac1.0.zip)